sjmarshy/swnwf-wiki/src/vailami-rini.md

 The Succotash has determined from monitoring the planet that the capitol city is Adramyttion, and the planet seems to be home to something called the 'Aquillean Empire' - the little bits of news the Succotash has picked up from the planet mention this empire and it's leader, 'Fabius', very regularly.

-A 'Amabere Okoye' seems to be in charge of the planet at the moment.
+Administrator *Amabere Okoye* seems to be in charge of the planet at the moment.

 ## News Snippets